GijsM/MusicBoxes/README.md

 ## Removing them

 Simply punch the music box in either creative or surival and the item will pop up so you can replace it.

+## Saving them

+Music Boxes© don't need to be saved, they do this automatically on stop

 ## Video